webignition/bas-spec/docs/tutorial.rst

 - Using Parameterised Tests
 - Creating a Page Model To Define Properties Of The Page Being Tested
 - Using a Data Provider To Supply Data Sets To Your Tests

+We'll start out by :doc:`covering some terminology </tutorial-terminology>` so that we're all clear about browser automation testing concepts.

+You will then :doc:`create a test suite </tutorial-test-suite>` and will see how through a series of tests we can get the browser into an expected state and then verify that the browser state is as expected.

+We will show you how the :ref:`operations a user can perform <tutorial-actions>` within a browser are translated into a sequence of actions within a test and how the :ref:`verification of browser state <tutorial-assertions>` is carried out through a set of assertions.

+You will learn how to define commonly-repeated tests outside of a test suite and how to import a test into many test suites.

+We will see how through the use of parameterised tests we can create tests with 'blanks' and replace those blanks later with specific values.

+Repeated references to page elements will get sorted out when we see how page models can define page properties and how to refer to these within your tests.

+We will finish by learning how to use data providers to separate what is being tested from the data with which it is being tested.